‘Dangerous’ Dogs: Different Dog, Same Lamppost?

 Following a number of attacks by dogs, on children in particular, the Dangerous Dogs Act 1991 was introduced in the United Kingdom.
 This act adopted a two-pronged approach to the problem of dangerous dogs.

 Firstly, it introduced a new offense of either “owning or being in charge of” a dog which was dangerously out of control within either a public place, or a non-public place in which it was not permitted to be.
 Secondly, it introduced type-specific legislation.
 Such legislation presumes certain types of dogs to be dangerous (regardless of either the characteristics and/or previous conduct of the individual dogs in question) and therefore such dogs are automatically captured by the relevant legislation.
 Specifically, pit bull terriers, Japanese tosas and “any type designed … by an order of the Secretary of State, being a type appearing to him to be bred for fighting or to have the characteristics of a type bred for that purpose”.
-As a result of the focus on “types” rather than “breeds”, cross-breeds exhibiting physical characteristics of a prohibited type were captured, in addition to pure breeds, and the onus was placed upon the owner or person in charge to prove that their dog did not fall within this list.
+As a result of the focus on “types” rather than “breeds”, cross-breeds exhibiting physical characteristics of a prohibited type were captured, in addition to pure breeds, and the onus was placed upon the guardian or person in charge to prove that their dog did not fall within this list.

 Following the 1991 Act, it became an offense to breed or breed from, advertise, sell, exchange or give such a dog away, allow such a dog to be in a public place without a muzzle or lead, or abandon such a dog or allow it to stray.
 Those found guilty of such offenses could be liable to a fine and/or six months’ imprisonment.
 The 1991 Act also provided the courts with powers to order the destruction of any such dog (this was in fact a mandatory requirement in certain circumstances), and to disqualify the offender from having future custody of a dog for a discretionary period.
 The court could require the guardian to register the animal on the Index of Exempted Dogs, if it was decided that the dog was a banned type but that they did not present any danger to the public.
 The guardian was then allowed to keep the dog, provided that they comply with a comprehensive list of requirements, including taking out liability insurance against their dog injuring other people.